 # Labeling Agent

-Labeling Agents simplify the process of testing and comparing ML models inside Datasaur:
+Labeling agents simplify the process of testing and comparing ML models inside Datasaur:

 * You no longer need to create separate accounts or log in as the model to run predictions.